By John A. Forlines, III

 We recently reduced exposure to Innovation and International equities to add to Real Assets.
 We expect current trends to gather strength in 2023.
 We want to reduce our equity exposure in riskier areas of the market and concentrate on a portfolio diversifier with fundamental tailwinds.

-The opinions expressed are current as of the date of publication ad are subject to change without notice.
 Past performance is no guarantee of future results.
 Performance prior to January 1, 2018 was earned on accounts managed at a predecessor firm, JAForlines Global.
 The person primarily responsible for achieving that performance continues to manage accounts at Donoghue Forlines in a substantially similar manner.
 The material contained herein as well as any attachments is not an offer or solicitation for the purchase or sale of any financial instrument.
 It is presented only to provide information on investment strategies, opportunities and, on occasion, summary reviews on various portfolio performances.
 The investment descriptions and other information contained in this Markets in Motion are based on data calculated by Donoghue Forlines LLC and other sources including Morningstar Direct.
 This summary does not constitute an offer to sell or a solicitation of an offer to buy any securities and may not be relied upon in connection with any offer or sale of securities.
 The views expressed are current as of the date of publication and are subject to change without notice.
 There can be no assurance that markets, sectors or regions will perform as expected.
 These views are not intended as investment, legal or tax advice.
 Investment advice should be customized to individual investors objectives and circumstances.
 Legal and tax advice should be sought from qualified attorneys and tax advisers as appropriate.
 The calculation and presentation of performance has not been approved or reviewed by the SEC or its staff.

 The Donoghue Forlines Global Tactical Allocation Portfolio composite was created July 1, 2009.
 The Donoghue Forlines Global Tactical Income Portfolio composite was created August 1, 2014.
 The Donoghue Forlines Global Tactical Growth Portfolio composite was created April 1, 2016.
 The Donoghue Forlines Global Tactical Conservative Portfolio composite was created January 1, 2018.
 The Donoghue Forlines Global Tactical Equity Portfolio composite was created January 1, 2018.